vygr/ChrysaLisp/STATUS.md

 ------

 New keyboard cooking system.
-ChrysaLisp now take on the work to map raw scan codes to modifier key states and country code cooking of keycaps.
+ChrysaLisp now takes on the work to map raw scan codes to modifier key states and country code cooking of keycaps.

 Supported so far: